 The 2015 MCAT tests more topics, requires more preparation, and is scored out of 528 instead of 45.
 Many of our readers have asked a number of insightful questions about the MCAT and its changes.
-To offer the best answers regarding MCAT prep advice, we interviewed Kaplan Test Prep’s Eric Chiu, executive director of Kaplan’s pre-med programs, to get more insider information about the kind of services they provide to help students prepare.
-ProspectiveDoctor is not sponsored nor affiliated with any MCAT test prep company.
+To offer the best answers regarding MCAT prep advice, we interviewed Kaplan Test Prep’s Eric Chiu, executive director of Kaplan’s pre-med programs.

 From your experience, what are the few keys in preparing for the MCAT?